-As of 23 Mar 17

 FINANCIAL SUMMARY: Feasibility

 Estimated Federal Cost 2,193,000

 Estimated Non-Federal Cost 2,193,000

 Total Estimated Project Cost 4,386,000

-Allocation thru FY16 2,193,000
+Allocation thru FY 20 2,193,000

-Allocation for FY 17 0
+Allocation for FY 21 0

-President's Budget for FY17 NA
+President's Budget for FY 22 TBD

+House Report for FY 22 TBD

+Senate Report for FY 22 TBD

-Balance to Complete After FY17 0
+Balance to Complete After FY 22 \$0

-ISSUES AND OTHER INFORMATION: Contaminated sediments in Marina del Rey, the Los Angeles River Estuary, and the Ports of Los Angeles and Long Beach must be removed to ensure navigational safety and to provide for port expansion.
-Permanent disposal sites are not available and the continued buildup of contaminated sediments raises concerns of potential impact on public health and the health of the marine environment.
-Safe navigation within small craft harbors will be jeopardized by shoaling that cannot be removed and disposed of safely or economically, and the nation's largest and most productive port complex will not be able to meet ever-increasing demands.
-The study cost increase is due to the regional nature of the study and the intense coordination with the sponsors and contaminated sediments task force.
-Due to regional coordination of this study, additional studies were performed that were not originally foreseen.
+Contaminated sediments in Marina del Rey, the Los Angeles River Estuary, and the Ports of Los Angeles and Long Beach must be removed to ensure navigational safety and to provide for port expansion.
+Permanent disposal sites are not available and the continued buildup of contaminated sediments raises concerns of potential impact on public health as well as the health of the marine environment.
+Safe navigation within small craft harbors can be jeopardized by shoaling that cannot be removed and disposed of safely or economically, making the nation's largest and most productive port complex unable to meet increasing demands.
+The cost increase is due to the regional nature of the study, the intense coordination with the sponsors, and contaminated sediments task force.
+Additional studies were performed that were not originally foreseen.
 Although the study name will not be changed, this study is now considered a "Framework" or DMMF rather than a "Plan" or DMMP.

+CONGRESSIONAL INTEREST:

-CONGRESSIONAL INTEREST: Congresspersons Schiff (CA-28), Lieu (CA-33), Waters (CA-43), Lowenthal (CA-47), Rohrabacher (CA-48)
+Congresspersons Schiff (CA-28), Lieu (CA-33), Waters (CA-43), Lowenthal (CA-47), and Steel (CA-48).